battery-enthusiast/read-me-waw/README.md

 # READ THIS puhlease ^.^
-i'll get to it

          liam . battery
-      ; it/he .   we/us
-              >
-      minor  . sys+fctkin
+       it/any  .   plural  :thinking :
-    no dni -- we block freely
+      no dni but we do block freely
-       sign strawpage ^o^